We Know How You Can Quit Your Nastiest Habit (& Start A Good One)

 Advertisement

 Or, hey, you could move.
 Author David Sedaris decamped to Japan for three months to quit smoking.
 The complete environment change effectively removed all his prompts.
 “I would recommend it,” Sedaris joked to Jon Stewart during an interview on The Daily Show.
-“It costs $23,000.”
+“It costs $23,000" (approximately £17,800).

 However, Clear recommends a more measured approach.
 “Major life changes are rare,” he says.
 “Most people are not moving to Japan or having a baby or taking a new job every year.
 Presumably, you don't want to wait until you have a radical lifestyle change to make a positive shift in your habits.
 Thus, the "1% better" approach is much more useful for day-to-day improvement.”